davt49/sei-project-1/README.md

 ![](pics/giveScore.png)

-To make sure the shapes don't fall out of the grid I created functions to check for the 'idle' class on the sides.
+To make sure the shapes don't physically pass through idle blocks I created a function to check for the 'idle' class on the sides.

 ![](pics/sideCheck.png)